Jeff Charno, Chair

 Diane Ingram is a Professional Certified Coach, with a Bachelors Degree in Psychology and Human Development.
 She speaks and coaches on topics of empowerment, leadership and personal development.
 She is a former instructor in a college level coach certification program and past President of the New York City chapter of World Runners, which produced races and raised money toward their mission of ending hunger in the world.
 Diane has authored 5 books, hosts her own radio show and produced and hosted her own cable television show.
 Diane has been a student of the Diamond Approach since 2010.

 Laurie Leonard served as Guest House’s board chair from 2010 to 2014.
-Laurie was for ten years the President and General Manager of an NBC-affiliated television station that won many national awards for its news, programming and marketing.
-She has an MBA with honors from the Harvard Business School.
-Laurie has served on the board of directors of many organizations, including a bank, a library, a chamber of commerce, a tourism bureau, and a crisis hotline.
-She was Vice-President of Public Relations for United Way in Wisconsin and served as Treasurer of a large co-op building in New York City.
-Currently a licensed social worker specializing in death, dying, and bereavement, Laurie has been a Diamond Approach student since 2000.
+She is the Executive Director of End of Life Choices New York, a nonprofit organization whose mission is to improve end of life care so that people can have a better quality of life in their final months and a peaceful death.
+Laurie was for ten years the president and general manager of an award-winning NBC-affiliated television station that won many national awards for its news, programming, and marketing.
+She has an MBA from the Harvard Business School and an MSW from Fordham University.
+Laurie has served on the board of directors of many organizations, including a bank, a library, a chamber of commerce, a social services charity, a tourism bureau, and a crisis hotline.
+In 2001 she received a New York Volunteer Service Award from Mayor Rudolph Giuliani.
+Laurie has been a Diamond Approach student since 2000.